RealPacket/RealPacket/how-i-started.md

 !["Roblox Scripts Properties" window](./Roblox%20Scripts%20Properties.png)

-Exploiting (on Roblox):
+## Exploiting (on Roblox)

-also hard to remember.
+I think at least ~2021 or 2022, when I was exploiting on prison life with JJSploit (lol)

-Hacking (on Minecraft):
+## Hacking (on Minecraft)

-I can get a solid answer by looking at my folder that I still have on my computer to this day, my folder on the desktop called "Packet V2" (because I was using Packet V2 at the time).
+My folder on the desktop called "Packet V2" (because I was using Packet V2 at the time).
 I created it on Tuesday, July 12, 2022, at 1:56:05 PM

 image:
 !["Packet V2 Properties" window](Packet%20V2%20Properties.png)